 Strengthening core muscles can be essential and yet quite hard to do when you have back pain.
-You may have heard that toned abdominal muscles support the lower back but how do you even start ‘toning’ when most movements hurt?
+You may have heard that toned abdominal muscles support the lower back and can support back pain recovery.
+However, how do you even start ‘toning’ when most movements hurt?
 My video clip demonstrates how to strengthen one set of abdominal muscles, the rectus abdominis, while keeping the back and neck relaxed on the floor.
 So when you have a moment at home, make yourself comfortable on a surface like a yoga mat or carpet, and let me talk you through these safe abdominal exercises for back pain relief.

 The short video clip above is only a beginning.
 If you are interested in more safe and efficient abdominal strengthening, do check out the entire video series here.